NonimUdara/NonimUdara/README.md

 <hr>

-- 🔭 I’m undergraduate student at NSBM Green University...
+- 🔭 I’m undergraduate student at NSBM Green University.
 - 🌱 I’m currently learning fullstack development.
 - 👯 I’m looking to collaborate with other conetent creators.
 <!-- 💬 Ask me about anything...